-I will always remember my pregnancy with Emma as a time of unbelievable spiritual growth.
+I will always remember my pregnancy with The Diva as a time of unbelievable spiritual growth.
 We prayed (Oh, how we prayed!).
 We cried.
 We surrendered.
 And eventually we learned to be still and trust that the Lord our God was with us, even in this storm.

-By the end of the pregnancy, doctors were concerned that Emma had stopped growing, so at my regular Monday appointment, we decided that it would be time to induce labor that Friday.
-She would be early (36 weeks), but with her two-vessel cord, the doctors decided that the time had come where Emma would be safer outside of Mom.
+By the end of the pregnancy, doctors were concerned that The Diva had stopped growing, so at my regular Monday appointment, we decided that it would be time to induce labor that Friday.
+She would be early (36 weeks), but with her two-vessel cord, the doctors decided that the time had come where The Diva would be safer outside of Mom.

 That Wednesday evening, I was sure I was having some very intense indigestion.
 By 11:00 pm, my husband convinced me that "gas" doesn't come at regular 8 minute intervals and that perhaps we should just go to the hospital and "have things checked out."

-We delivered in the OR where they could prep Emma for whatever emergency procedure she would need.
+We delivered in the OR where they could prep The Diva for whatever emergency procedure she would need.
 They knew she would need surgeries, and with her stomach up behind her lung they were concerned about her ability to breathe without help.